 The software running the interface is written in Python.
 All ZFI commands are processed locally, whereas all pan and tilt commands are sent to the PT(Z) head “as is”.
 ZFI presets are stored locally on the micro SD card, while the PT(Z) presets are stored natively within the pan and tilt head.
-Up to 254 presets can be stored, a limit that is being imposed by CAM_Memory VISCA control commands category.
+Up to 255 presets can be stored, which is far more than the usual range as specified under the standard CAM_Memory VISCA control commands category.

 The zoom control accepts two operating command modes: a “Standard” mode for full speed zoom movement and a “Variable” mode that tries to emulate the “seesaw” mechanical control lever of the real lenses.
 For variable mode, there are 8 steps of progressive speed control for each zoom direction, a number which is specified during the CAM_Zoom Tele(Variable) and CAM_Zoom Wide(Variable) VISCA control commands.
 All these movement speeds are in turn dependent on the zoom maximum speed control knob, located on the lens servo.